orlandocaraballo/sei/outlines/07-intro-to-programming/07-intro-to-programming.md

 ### What is it?

-_A language used on the browser for the purposes of adding behavior to a webpage._
+_A language used on the browser and on the server for the purposes of adding behavior to a webpage or executing complex server side behavior._

 ### Yo dawg, I heard you like ECMAScript